Lab Members

 LAB MEMBER (Fall 2022 - Spring 2023)

 Margaret R. Grundy (Meg) graduated from Saint Louis University in Spring 2023 with Bachelors degrees in Criminal Justice and Psychology.
 She is currently a Clinical Psychology PhD student at Tulsa University in Oklahoma.
 Her research interests include: a) perceptions of victim behavior, b) victimization risk assessment, and c) the experiences of people who identify as LGBTQ+ in the criminal legal system.
-Recently, as part of her work in the Community Health Equity and Justice Lab she has worked on a study that explores whether state-provisions, designed to protect transgender and gender diverse people in prison, impact the rate of sexual assault experienced among the population.
+As part of her work in the CHEER lab she worked on a study that explores whether state-provisions, designed to protect transgender and gender diverse people in prison, impact the rate of sexual assault experienced among the population.
 Meg aspires to become a forensic psychologist who works within marginalized populations and disseminates her research into the populations she studies.

 -